 You can color map your Graph by clicking on the raindrop icon from the top right of a sidebar variable card.
 Find the Performance Level variable card from the top of your left sidebar.
 It could be interesting to discover whether we have some high or low performers clustered together in a sub-community.

 Click the Performance Level raindrop icon and notice that the nodes inside your Graph have immediately changed color to represent their value for this variable.
 High performers are blue, low performers are orange and medium performers are green.
 You can immediately see some smaller clusters of low performing employees on the fringes of your Graph.
-Mohammed and Sarah belong to a low performing sub-community on the left side of the Graph while Maria and Cesar belong to a low performing sub-community on the right side.
+Mohammed and Sarah belong to a low performing sub-community on the bottom left side of the Graph while Maria and Cesar belong to a low performing sub-community on the upper left side.

 Next to the raindrop icon representing color mapping on each of the variable charts is an icon representing size mapping.
 This is only available for quantitative variables and looks like 2 circles inside a larger circle.